 The Gateway Chamber Orchestra (GCO) is a nationally-recognized cultural institution conducted by Gregory Wolynec.
 With a home at the Mabry Concert Hall on the campus of Austin Peay State University in Clarksville, Tennessee, and a dedication to producing digital content, the GCO strives to provide world-class music to the residents of Middle Tennessee and beyond.

 The ensemble debuted in the fall of 2008 and has grown into a classically-modeled chamber orchestra comprised of leading symphony players, recording musicians, and college faculty who delight in bringing their shared passion for the world’s greatest music to the community.
 Most GCO concerts also typically feature internationally-recognized guest artists.

-The GCO combines beloved masterworks, overlooked gems and works by contemporary American composers to illuminate a vast range of music.
+The GCO combines beloved masterworks, overlooked gems, and works by underrepresented composers to illuminate a vast range of music.

 2010-11: This season marked the first subscription series.
 The Gateway Concert Experience debuted, bringing musicians to public school classes for hands-on programs and giving students the opportunity to attend a concert at no charge.